tasbi03/ReadCraft/TROUBLESHOOTING.md

 ---

 We hope this guide helps resolve any issues!
-If you're still stuck, feel free to reach out in the project’s channels for assistance.
+If you're still stuck, feel free to reach out by creating an issue, for more assistance.